Matthew530419/git-manual/README_git-manual.md

 - symptom: `warning: LF will be replaced by CRLF in about.txt. the file will have its original line endings in your working directory.` when `git stash push -m "message" was used at first time.`
   I think windows OS need CRLF, the CRLF applied to at that time, so I haven't seen this warning anymore.

+- symptom: `error: could not apply 0e4934b...
+Add payment-ui` when `git rebase -i e94152f` I think same file was used on e94152f and 0e4934b and conflict occurred when deleted e94152f on git-rebase-todo.
+  countermeasure: fix all conflict manually and `git add` or `git rm`, and then, `git rebase --continue`

+- symptom: Image file cannot be recognized when git status.
+  Local image file was connected with Github.
+The file was in subdirectory named "img".
+The name of file was changed on local, and then, git didn't recognized with this file and display deleted: when `git status`.
+This file disappear after git add.
+There is the file on local directory, but I cannot find the file anywhere when git status.
+However, I found how to recognize this.
+That was moving this file to root directory.
+I don't know the which conditions git cannot recognize file on `untracked files:` of git status.